Community-Friday/featureworkflow/README.md

 3. Solve the given problem
 4. Stage your changes.
 E.g., `git add scripts.js`
 5. Commit your changes with a meaningful, concise commit message.
 E.g., `git commit -m 'message'`
 6. Push your changes to the remote repository.
-E.g., `git push`
+E.g., `git push --set-upstream origin yourname`
 7. On GitHub, create a pull request from your branch to main with a detailed description